-Explore My VenturesPlease note: I am not currently accepting new projects while I focus on my position at Working Dogs for Conservation and running Journey Dog Training.
+Explore My VenturesPlease note: I am not currently accepting new projects while I focus on growing K9 Conservationists, my conservation detection dog nonprofit.

 Publications That Trust My Expertise:

 - NPR: Should I Adopt a Dog During the Coronavirus Crisis?